 Under the general caregiver support program, family caregivers are able to use the Caregiver Support Line and Caregiver Support Coordinators, online and in-person caregiver educational sessions, telehealth and other technologies.
-In addition, counseling such as consultation, professional counseling, marriage and family counseling, training and mental health services are to be made available.
+In addition, counseling such as consultation, professional counseling, marriage and family counseling, training and mental health services are to be made available, as well as age-appropriate, including 24-hour per day in-home respite care.

 Despite the creation of the general caregiver support program, the law and subsequent polices continue to treat family caregivers under this program as incidental.
 For example, caregiver counseling under this program is required to be "in connection with the treatment of veterans with certain service-connected disabilities" rather than in connection with their role as family caregivers.
-In addition, the respite care benefit under this program remains limited by policy-any additional days needed for respite beyond 30 days require additional approval.
+In addition, the respite care benefit under this program remains limited by policy.
+Further, any additional days needed for respite beyond 30 days requires additional administrative and clinical steps.
 Other limitations under the general caregiver support program include the lack of eligibility for family caregiver travel, lodging and subsistence allowance such as that offered under PCAFC.
-Finally, according to VA, unlike PCAFC, there is no formal application process for the general caregiver support program and this means caregivers not tracked nationally.
+Finally, according to VA, unlike PCAFC, there is no formal application process for the general caregiver support program and are therefore not tracked nationally.

-• Congress: Because all family caregivers of severely disabled and ill veterans need integrated comprehensive caregiver supports and services offered under PCAFC to remain in their caregiving role, Congress should allow them to participate in PCAFC.
+• Congress: Because family caregivers of severely disabled veterans need integrated comprehensive caregiver supports and services offered under PCAFC to remain in their caregiving role, Congress should allow these family caregivers and veterans to participate in PCAFC.